KiyoshiMu/airline_demo/how-to.md

 ### What You’ll Learn

-- how to design an architecture in micro-servers way
+- how to design an architecture in microservices way
 - how to create a schedular to kick off a pipeline automatically
 - how to write & deploy codes in Python and Javascript on Google Functions
 - how to create a customized dataflow template